JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 *** Usage ***

+# mission sounds
+Suppose that the mission is "[MissionDir]\[Mission].tie".

+To replace sounds for a given mission, create a file named "[MissionDir]\[Mission]_Sounds.txt".

+If a "Sounds.txt" file doesn't exist, no sound is replaced.
+The format is a line per sound: "Wave\SoundA.wav = Wave\NewSoundA.wav" See "Sounds.txt".

+# craft and weapon sounds
 Suppose that the craft is "FlightModels\[Model].opt".

-To define which sound is played, create a file named "FlightModels\[Model]Sound.txt";
+To define which sound is played, create a file named "FlightModels\[Model]Sound.txt".
 The format is:
 EngineSoundInterior = interior sound type EngineSoundFlyBy = flyby sound type